-Written by Robert W. Staley, Gavin H. Finlayson, Preet K. Bell and Nathan J. Shaheen
+Written By Robert W. Staley, Gavin H. Finlayson, Preet K. Gill and Nathan J. Shaheen

 On September 5, 2018, the Court of Appeal for Ontario released its decision in Lavender v Miller Bernstein LLP,1 overturning a summary judgment ruling that imposed significant liability on an auditor in previously unrecognized circumstances.
 In its decision, the Court of Appeal clarified the extent to which an auditor may be liable to parties other than its own client, and confirmed the increasingly high threshold for imposing broad liability on auditors in cases of pure economic loss.

 Miller Bernstein was the auditor to Buckingham Securities, a securities dealer whose registration was suspended by the Ontario Securities Commission (OSC) in 2001 for failing to segregate investor assets and maintain a minimum level of net capital.
 Buckingham’s clients suffered losses when Buckingham failed.
 One of Buckingham’s clients, Barry Lavender, brought a class action against Miller Bernstein in 2005 on behalf of all persons who held an investment account with Buckingham when it was suspended.

 Miller Bernstein’s role was to audit certain regulatory reports that Buckingham was required to file confidentially with the OSC.
 The audited reports were not provided or available to Buckingham’s clients.
 None of Buckingham’s clients relied upon the reports.

 The class action was certified on consent in 2010.
 In 2016, the plaintiff moved for summary judgment.
 The key issue on summary judgment was whether Miller Bernstein owed a duty of care to the class members – its client’s clients.